tendermint/amino_rs/README.md

 Currently focusing on getting the basic encoding and decoding pieces together.

-Eventually will support amino-derive for macro based generation of encoding and decoding
+Eventually will support amino-derive for macro based generation of encoding and decoding.